knikhil1995/DS200-Plots/README.md

 Source- Himachal Pradesh State Project Director SSA

-We see that most districts in Himachal Pradesh have a lower fraction of middle shool students.
+We see that most districts in Himachal Pradesh have a lower fraction of middle school students.